 Fish & Seafood

-We only use prawns which are certified to a four star standard by the Best Aquaculture Practice (BAP), which is the highest standard they recognise.
+We only use prawns certified to the highest standard (four stars) that is recognised by the Best Aquaculture Practice.
 BAP is the world’s most trusted, comprehensive and proven third-party aquaculture certification program.
 It has been improving the environmental, social and economic performance of the aquaculture supply chain and growing the global supply of responsibly farmed seafood since 2002.

 We don’t use much game outside of our seasonal specials for Christmas, but almost all of it comes from Ben Rigby Game.
 Since 1979, this family-run business has built strong relationships with some of the best estates across England and Ireland.
 For their venison, they work with The Royal Parks and The Forestry Commission to source wild deer from sustainable forests and managed estates.
 Pheasant, duck and other small game are sourced from sporting estates in England.